 What do parental controls do?

-For detailed guidance on all the different types of control, you can use this online tool from Internet Matters.
+For detailed guidance on the different types of control, you can use this online tool from Internet Matters.
 This gives you the chance to set up a personalised list of the controls used in your home on all your different devices.
 There is also advice on how to use all the various controls, with videos and step-by-step instructions.

 What can controls be used for?